 What is your investment?

-One Packet of 10 rods costs $50 including GST (10% discount for 10 packets or more).
-One packet will treat 2.5 meters of single brick which equates to approximately $20 per metre, a saving of over $70 per metre compared to $90 per metre on average for professional application and a saving of over $10 per metre compared to other DIY systems.
+One Packet of 10 rods costs $60 including GST (5% discount for 10 packets or more).
+One packet will treat 2.5 meters of single brick which equates to less than $25 per metre, a saving of over $60 per metre compared to $90 per metre on average for professional application and a saving of over $10 per metre approximately compared to other DIY systems.
 Huge savings with little effort on your part.
 They are easy, clean and accurate to apply with no wastage.
 The only skill required is to be able to drill holes into a mortar course.

 As the latest development in the treatment of rising damp, there are numerous advantages to using DRYROD® Damp-Proofing Rods.
 They are: